 Likewise, the economic agents that operate department store formats in the areas of influence of the Valley of Mexico Metropolitan Area tend to face fewer competitors than in urban areas with a higher than average population density and urban areas with a lower than average population density. average.

 The scarcity of land, at least in the Mexico City Metropolitan Area, is a major barrier to entry.
-Such barriers may be less strong in non-metropolitan municipalities (called "rest of the country"), but in these municipalities, areas with one or two players predominate, which may be due to the fact that the small size of the market imposes a limit on the installation of more stores.
+Such barriers may be less strong in non-metropolitan municipalities (called "rest of the country"), but in these municipalities, areas with one or two players predominate, which may be because the small size of the market imposes a limit on the installation of more stores.

 Walmart does not face competition in almost half of the areas of influence of its large stores established in these areas, which are characterized by being located in generally undeveloped and sparsely populated municipalities.
 In general, Walmart does not face competition in 21% of all the areas of influence in which it is present with its department store format at the national level.